 People must stop thinking that non-malignant brain tumours are harmless.
-We must work with other charities such as Macmillan, who exclude these tumours from falling within the remit of their support.
+We must work with other charities such as Macmillan, who exclude these tumours from falling within the remit of its support.

-We can develop more resources to support this group of people so that feel more resilient, better able to live with uncertainty and face the challenges ahead.
+We can develop more resources to support this group of people so they feel more resilient, and better able to live with uncertainty and face the challenges ahead.